limeandcoconut/cowboy-hat/README.md

 ## TODO:

+- [ ] Make issues for yargs.
+- [ ] Fix yargs issues.
+- [ ] Add emojis! 🎉
-- [ ] Handle .js only or perhaps multiple file types to prevent intersection
+- [ ] Handle .js only or perhaps multiple file types to prevent filename intersection.
-- [ ] Document promise nature of package
+- [ ] Document promise nature of package.
 - [ ] *FAASSTERR*
-- [ ] Init method

 ### Maybe
 - [ ] Make cowboy-hat exit when no files are being watched